-In the beginning May 2010, Jens Olav took the big step to follow a longtime dream; he started his own jeans brand.
-With no tailor education or construction knowledge it was a slow and hard process learning sewing jeans.
-But with hard work a clear vision and some serious patience the brand took form.
+In the beginning of May 2010, Jens Olav took the big step to follow a longtime dream; he started his own jeans brand.
+With no tailor education or construction knowledge it was a slow and hard process learning to sew jeans.
+But with hard work, a clear vision and some serious patience the brand took form.
 Having in mind that Livid Jeans should honour the old methods of jeans making Jens Olav created a motto, stating that “compromise is no option” and to this day he still follows it.

 While some jeans are made with twenty hands, a Livid is made with two.
 All are hand cut, have hand-felled seams, and sewn together using only five machines.
 Created to last, be loved, make value and establish a long lasting relationship with its new owner.